NikolaTotev/A-win-forms-app-that-draws-things/README.md

-# A win forms app that draws things.
+# A win forms app that draws things
 Due to the odd nature of this project I was not able to think of a suitable name for it.
 This is one of the first C# applications I created.
 I made it because I was interested in drawing a sin graph in C# but it grew into something more interesting.
 There is no real practical use for the project, it was only to expand my C# skills.